tfa7/Angular-Pokemon/README.md

 The live demo is available <a href="https://appdemo1.com" target="_blank">here</a>

+## Screenshots

+Are available in the screenshots folder for both desktop and mobile

 ## Run Locally

 To run this project locally:
 1. download the entire repo
-2. open command prompt and change to the downloaded directory
+2. open command prompt (or any terminal) and change to the downloaded directory
 3. in command prompt run "npm i" to install required packages
 4. after npm finishes run "ng serve"